theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 ```python
 [-2.20115198e-15, -1.85442232e-15]
 ```

 ### Model Regression
 The least squares objective function is the core of regression.
 This implementation of the least squares objective function facilitates weights as well as bootstrapping.
-The difference between 'fx' and func(theta, x) is a measure of the goodness of fit.
-Minimizing this difference by adjusting 'theta' is how 'func' is parameterized to fit the data set ('x' and 'fx').
+The difference between 'fx' and 'func(theta, x)' is a measure of the goodness of fit.
+Minimizing this difference by adjusting 'theta' is how 'func' is regressed to fit the data set ('x' and 'fx').

 #### Function to be Fit
 ```python